-New recombinant antibody can isolate stem cells from umbilical cord bloodSeptember 3rd, 2013 in Medical research /
+New recombinant antibody can isolate stem cells from umbilical cord bloodSeptember 3, 2013 in Medicine & Health / Medical research

 A new recombinant antibody can detect and isolate mesenchymal stem cells (MSCs), a nonembryonic source of stem cells with promising applications in tissue engineering, blood stem cell transplantation, and treatments for immune-mediated disorders.
 The antibody recognizes an i blood group antigen present on MSCs in umbilical cord blood, as described in a study published in BioResearch Open Access.

 Tia Hirvonen and coauthors from the Finnish Red Cross Blood Service, Glykos Finland Ltd., and Biova Ltd. (Helsinki), and VTT Technical Research Center of Finland (Espoo), identified a blood donor with high levels of antibody to the i blood group antigen.
 No antibodies recognizing this antigen are commercially available at present.